LorenzoPichetti/SbatchMan/docs/learn/tutorial.md

 ## 🏆 Collect Results

 Once the jobs are completed, you will find all their data into the project sub-directory `SbatchMan/experiments`.
-Of course, you won't need to parse them manually.
-To parse the results, you can use the Python library offered by SbatchMan.
+To parse the results from the experiments, SbatchMan provies a convenient Python API.
 For example, you can read the logs and extract metrics like accuracy or loss:

 ```python